-These employees walk silently around the store with their hands behind their backs, expecting the customer to talk to them first.
-At which time they vomit back gobs of useless information no one cares about that makes them feel superior to the customer.
+These employees walk silently around the store with their hands behind them, expecting the customer to talk to them first.
+At this time, they vomit back gobs of useless information no one cares about that makes them feel superior to the customer.

 Allowing A Still, Lifeless Store Environment.

 Don’t create a space where customers feel watched, judged, and uncomfortable.
 No one likes to walk into an empty store where people talk in hushed tones.
 I’ve seen some jewelry stores playing suitable music in their parking lots to start an exciting experience.

 Deciding Who Is Not Worth Your Time.